nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    * 3c1.
 System displays an error message.
 * 3d.
 System realises that the number of rooms input is less than number of occupied room
    * 3d1.
 System displays an error message.
 Use case ends.

+**Use case: Edit Task**

+**MSS**

+1. User requests to edit an existing task.
+2. User inputs the room number of the room to change the task in.
+3. System changes the task in the room.
+4. System displays success message.
+Use case ends.

+**Extensions**
+* 2a.
+System realises that user did not input commands in correct format.
+   * 2a1.
+System displays an error message.
+* 2b.
+System realises that user did not input task or task description.
+   * 2b1.
+System displays an error message.
+* 3a.
+System realises that user input negative room number.
+   * 3a1.
+System displays an error message.
+* 3b.
+System realises that the room with room number does not exist.
+   * 3b1.
+System displays an error message.
+* 3c.
+System realises that the same task exists in the room.
+   * 3c1.
+System displays an error message.
+Use case ends.

+**Use case: Search Task**

+**MSS**

+1. User requests to search for a task before a specific date.
+2. User inputs the specific date.
+3. System searches for tasks before the specific date.
+4. System displays the tasks before the specific date and success message.

+**Extensions**
+* 2a.
+System realises that user did not input commands in correct format.
+   * 2a1.
+System displays an error message.
+* 3a.
+System realises that there are not any tasks before the given deadline.
+   * 3a1.
+System displays an error message.
+Use case ends.

 ### A4.
 Non-Functional Requirements